American football in Israel

 American football is a sport played at the amateur and international competition levels in Israel.
 The Israel Football League (IFL) is the highest level of competition in Israel, although there are multiple flag football leagues, a high school league and a youth league.
 All forms of American football in Israel are governed by American Football in Israel (IFL).
-As of February 2017, there are 1,350 active football players living in Israel.
+As of February 2017, there were 1,350 active football players living in Israel.

 American Football in Israel

 American Football in Israel (AFI) is a non-profit association formed in 1998.
 In 2004 it was officially recognized by Ministry of Education's Sports Authority in Israel.
 Since this recognition, it is the sport’s official governing body for all American Football activities within Israel.

 AFI is a member of the International Federation of American Football.

 Israel Football League

 The Israel Football League (IFL) was founded in the summer of 2005 by a group of Israelis, led by Ofri Becker, who wanted to play tackle American football.
 The first season was played without pads or an official governing body.
 In 2007, the league began fully equipped play under the umbrella of AFI, and Israel Bowl I was held in 2008.